Sharpe's Rifles (TV programme): Plot summary

-Vivar claims the chest contains important government documents, but Sharpe opens it and finds the Gonfalon of Santiago or "Banner of Blood".
+Vivar at first claimed the chest contained important government documents, but after a savage fight where both groups defend themselves against the French, and after a reunion with Major Hogan, Vivar admits it really contains the Gonfalon/Banner of Blood of Santiago.
 Legend has it that Santiago (Saint James) himself will appear to defend Spain when the flag is raised over the chapel in the town of Torrecastro.
-Major Hogan, Wellesley's chief of military intelligence, shows up and orders Sharpe to assist Vivar with his mission, saying their belief in a flag is no different from his fighting in the army, for Britain.
+Sharpe refuses to assist in this new mission, dismissing the legend as superstition and denigrating the banner as a 'rag on a pole', but Hogan chastises Sharpe, pointing out he fights for a rag on a pole and commands him to assist Vivar with his mission.
+Hogan points out raising the flag will raise all of Spain.
 On the eve of the attack, Sharpe promotes Harper to sergeant.

 Sharpe, Teresa, Vivar and their men attack and defeat the French garrison.
 Vivar crosses swords with the man in black, who turns out to be his own brother, and kills him.
 He then raises the flag.
 At the end of the battle, Colonel de L'Eclin is about to shoot an unarmed Sharpe, but is shot and killed by Perkins.
 Sharpe rewards him by making him a Chosen Man, though Hogan advises Perkins to decline the favour.

 Sharpe reports back to Wellesley.
-When the general expresses his disappointment that Sharpe did not find Rothschild, Sharpe reveals that "Mrs. Parker" is the banker in disguise, to Wellesley's delight.
+When the general expresses his disappointment that Sharpe did not find Rothschild, Sharpe reveals that "Mrs Parker" is the banker in disguise, who presents the loan draft to Wellesley's delight.
 Afterwards, Sharpe and Teresa make love, before she leaves to continue fighting the French.